xyliatgithub/IntroInfoSec-2026/lab5/README.md

 # Lab Assignment 5 - Data Privacy

-This lab assignment studies data privacy issues using a tool called ARX on a SEED VM.
-In this lab, you will learn data anonymization by applying the k-anonymity model.
+Using a tool called ARX, this lab will practice data anonymization by studying the k-anonymity model.

 ### Acknowledgement

-This lab is adopted with some minor revisions from the material by Dr. Mengjun Xie at the University of Tennessee at Chattanooga and Dr. Na Li at Prairie View A&M University.
+This lab is adopted with minor revisions to the material by Dr. Mengjun Xie at the University of Tennessee at Chattanooga and Dr. Na Li at Prairie View A&M University.

 ## Lab Manual and Datasets

-The lab manual and several datasets are available on Canvas.
+The lab instructions and several datasets are available on Canvas.
 You will find a set of questions and tasks in the lab manual.

 ## Environment Setup